rahulm16/underwater_img_encht/readme.md

 # Underwater Image Enhancement Web Application

-A Flask-based web application that enhances underwater images using the RealESRGAN deep learning model.
-This project provides a user-friendly interface for uploading underwater images and receiving enhanced versions with improved clarity, color, and detail.
+A Flask-based web application that enhances underwater images using a combination of specialized models.
+This project provides a user-friendly interface for uploading underwater images and offers two enhancement options:
+1. RealESRGAN enhancement for general super-resolution and detail enhancement
+2. Combined enhancement using both underwater-specific and RealESRGAN models for optimal results

 ## Features

 - 🌊 Specialized underwater image enhancement
+- 🤖 Dual AI-powered processing:
+  - RealESRGAN model for super-resolution
+  - Custom underwater enhancement model for color correction
+- 🎨 Two processing options:
-- 🤖 AI-powered processing using RealESRGAN
+  - Quick enhancement using RealESRGAN
+  - Advanced enhancement using combined models
 - 🖼️ Support for various image formats
 - ⚡ Real-time processing
 - 📱 Responsive web design